CenterForOpenScience/ember-osf/README.md

 For local development, you will need to be running the [OSF APIv2](https://github.com/CenterForOpenScience/osf.io#running-the-api-server).
-To connect to the APIv2 while using [fakecas](https://github.com/CenterForOpenScience/osf.io#running-the-osf), you will need to generate a personal access token on your local OSF instance ([here](http://localhost:5000/settings/tokens/-- go ahead and grant access to all scopes).
+To connect to the APIv2 while using [fakecas](https://github.com/CenterForOpenScience/osf.io#running-the-osf), you will need to generate a personal access token on your local OSF instance ([here](http://localhost:5000/settings/tokens/-- go ahead and grant access to all scopes)).
 Next:

 ```bash
 cp .env-dist .env